demijeffrey/Phase-1-Project--Joke-Generator/README.md

 # Joke Randomizer

-This joke randomizer uses an external API source to generate various jokes.
-This randomizer also lets you make a list of 'favorited' jokes as well as allows you to create and save your own jokes.
+This joke randomizer uses an external API source to generate various jokes in various categories.
+This randomizer also lets you save a list of your 'favorited' jokes as well as allows you to create and save your own jokes.

 *NOTE* Many of the jokes within this app are not appropriate for users under age 18.
 User discretion is advised.